HTTP API Reference Guide

 }

-Description: Returns JSON-formatted response that provides sensor system state information.
-This includes the FPGA Timestamp in ns
+Description: Returns a JSON-formatted response that provides sensor system state information.
+This includes the Timestamp in ns

-(Nanoseconds) at which the information was collected from the FPGA, Lidar Input Voltage in mv
+(Nanoseconds) at which the information was collected, Lidar Input Voltage in mv

 (Millivolt), Lidar Input Current in ma